rr-/szurubooru/API.md

 ## File uploads

 Requests that upload files must use `multipart/form-data` encoding.
-JSON metadata must then be included as field of name `metadata`, whereas files must be included as separate fields with names specific to each request type.
+Any request that bundles user files, must send the request data (which is JSON) as an additional file with the special name of `metadata` (whereas the actual files must have names specific to the API that is being used.)

 Alternatively, the server can download the files from the Internet on client's behalf.
 In that case, the request doesn't need to be specially encoded in any way.
-The files, however, should be passed as regular fields appended with `Url` suffix.
-For example, to download a file named `content` from `http://example.com/file.jpg`, the client should pass `{"contentUrl":"http://example.com/file.jpg"}` as part of the message body.
+The files, however, should be passed as regular fields appended with a `Url` suffix.
+For example, to use `http://example.com/file.jpg` in an API that accepts a file named `content`, the client should pass `{"contentUrl":"http://example.com/file.jpg"}` as a part of the JSON message body.

+Finally, in some cases the user might want to reuse one file between the requests to save the bandwidth (for example, reverse search + consecutive upload).
+In this case one should use [temporary file uploads](#uploading-temporary-file), and pass the tokens returned by the API as regular fields appended with a `Token` suffix.
+For example, to use previously uploaded data, which was given token `deadbeef`, in an API that accepts a file named `content`, the client should pass `{"contentToken":"deadbeef"}` as part of the JSON message body.
+If the file with the particular token doesn't exist or it has expired, the server will show an error.

 ## Error handling